Fatjet signatures of heavy neutrinos and heavy leptons in a left-right model with universal seesaw at the HL-LHC: Collider Analysis

 \paragraph{Four-fatjet inclusive searches:} An interesting and more exotic signal for the model would be in the form of four fatjets.
 However, for such a final state, one can expect a very low signal cross section for our benchmark choices as only the $p \, p \to Z_R \to E_4 \bar{E_4}$ process contributes and is suppressed due to the large $Z_R$ mass (already bounded from below due to the $W_R$ mass limits in an LRSM framework).
-A part of the parameter space can be tuned to generate a conducive set of masses to improve some decay branching fractions, but we are still constrained by the luminosity reach at the LHC.
-The SM background is expected to be quite negligible for such a final state and may prove useful to consider at more high energy ( $100$ TeV) machines in the future.
-For the sake of comparison, we go ahead and analyze our four-fatjet signal for the previously considered benchmark points to show what sensitivity could be expected at the $14$ TeV LHC.
+A part of the parameter space can be tuned to generate a conducive set of masses to improve some decay branching fractions, but we are still constrained by the luminosity reach of the LHC.
+The SM background is expected to be quite negligible for such a final state and this signal may prove useful to consider at more high-energy machines such as the future $100$ TeV hadron collider~\cite{FCC:2018vvp}.
+As the LRSM gauge boson masses are excluded to be heavier and go beyond the reach of the LHC, the future hadron collider with $\sqrt{s}=100$ TeV will be able to produce them easily and will give significantly large cross sections~\cite{Nemevsek:2023hwx}.
+The large production rates will help study the four-fatjet signal very easily.
+For the sake of comparison, we go ahead and analyze our four-fatjet signal for the previously considered benchmark points to show what sensitivity could be expected at the LHC with a center-of-mass energy $\sqrt{s}=14$ TeV.

-Placing similar pre-selection criteria as in the previous cases, we choose a single set of cuts to show our result.
+Placing similar pre-selection criteria as in the previous cases, we choose a single set of cuts to show our result: